kiranchhatre/kiranchhatre.github.io/_pages/Industry.md

 **Intern - Developer** *, SIMULIA Center of Excellence*
 -   [Letter of Experience](https://drive.google.com/open?id=1D2Gl2NobQJLpF23weUPUzirSpjC2tf_a)
--   Development of Robot Vision Software using OpenCV as a Plug-In to extend ARC Lab’s industrial learning platform.
--   Develop an Abaqus plugin to calculate the desired plastic strain for isotropic hardening of a fuel pipe using USDFLD and UAMP subroutines.
+-   Develop an Abaqus python plugin to calculate the desired plastic strain for isotropic hardening of a fuel pipe using UVARM and UAMP subroutines.
 -   Develop an Abaqus Python script for preprocessing and calculating stress developed for an interference fit between cam bearings and a shaft.
 -   Parallel execution with MPI using VUEXTERNALDB and VDISP subroutines.